-(a)(1) The HCA is delegated the authority at FAR 9.202.
+- (a)(1) The Head of Contracting Activity (HCA) is delegated the authority at FAR 9.202.
 The cognizant technical office shall prepare and submit a written justification to the contracting officer.
-The contracting officer shall submit the justification for coordination and signature of the Component competition advocate and approval by the HCA.

-(b) The cognizant technical office shall prepare a written waiver request when applicable.
-The waiver shall be submitted to the contracting officer for coordination and signature of the Component competition advocate, and approval by the HCA.
+The contracting officer shall submit the justification for coordination and signature of the Component advocate for competition and approval by the HCA. - (b) The cognizant technical office shall prepare a written waiver request when applicable.
+The waiver shall be submitted to the contracting officer for coordination and signature of the Component advocate for competition, and approval by the HCA.

 (e) The HCA is authorized to approve procurements that do not need to be delayed in order to comply with FAR.
 9.202(a).
-A written justification shall be prepared by the responsible technical office and submitted to the contracting officer for coordination and signature of the Component competition advocate, and approval by the HCA.
+A written justification shall be prepared by the responsible technical office and submitted to the contracting officer for coordination and signature of the Component advocate for competition, and approval by the HCA.